-Somewhat patronizing reminder: There is no VAR in this game and away goals do not count as "extra".
+A bit of a bossy reminder: There's no VAR in this game and away goals don't count as "extras".

-Valerian Ismael speaks: “We should start the game on Saturday, as we did in the second half at Oakwell,” said Barnsley manager at Crystal Palace as a potential alternative to Roy Hodgson.
+Valerian Ismael speaks: “We have to start the game on Saturday, as we did in the second half at Oakwell,” said the Barnsley manager, who was mentioned at Crystal Palace as a potential replacement for Roy Hodgson.

-Steve Cooper speaks: “The first thing when the last whistle on Monday was to know that we now have the opportunity to do the same in our own stadium, in front of our own fans,” said the Swans manager.
-“Something we were looking forward to, we missed our fans, especially our fans, at the stadiums.
-Some supporters were too late to come back, it's an important game and something to look forward to and cherish.
+Steve Cooper speaks: “When the final whistle blew on Monday, the first thing was knowing we now have the opportunity to do the same in our own stadium, in front of our own fans,” said the Swans manager.
+“Something to look forward to, we missed our fans in the stadiums, especially our fans.
+It's been too late for some backers to come back, this is an important game and something to look forward to and appreciate.

-“We need to be motivated and ready to play in front of them, it wouldn't be the same without them.
-The atmosphere on Monday made everyone understand that things should be like this and it will be even better and more appreciated when we get the crowds back.
+“We have to be motivated and ready to play in front of them, it has never been the same without them.
+The atmosphere on Monday made everyone understand that this is how things should be and it will be even better and more appreciated when we get the crowds back.

-“But we have to focus on giving the fans something that can cheer up and stay behind.
-We'll also be thinking about those who can't get in, because normally there wouldn't be any empty seats on the floor.
+“But we have to focus on giving the fans something to cheer up and get behind.
+We will also be thinking about those who cannot get in, because under normal circumstances there would be no empty seats on the floor.

-“As players, coaches and staff, we must represent this community and show our association and what Swansea City is all about.
-If we do this, it should provide a positive performance and result, but only we can do it.
-It is in our control to do this. ”
+“As players, coaches and staff we must represent this community and show our unity and what Swansea City is all about.
+If we do, it should deliver positive performance and results, but only we can do that.
+It is within our control to do this. ”

-Early team news: Neither side has any new injury concerns after Monday's debut, and it won't be a big surprise that both managers are playing with unchanged teams.
-Barnsley winger Carlton Morris can take the place of Dominik Frieser after a good assessment of himself on the bench in the first game.
+Early team news: After Monday's first game, neither side is worried about any new injuries, and it wouldn't be much of a surprise to see both managers playing with unchanged teams.
+Barnsley winger Carlton Morris could start as a substitute for Dominik Frieser after he had a good first game on the bench.

-Championship play-off semifinal: Swansea v Barnsley (agg: 1-0)
+Championship play-off semi-finals: Swansea v Barnsley (ng: 1-0)

-A Wembley match against Brentford, where the richest prize in football is at stake, awaits those who can barely get out of the Championship play-off semifinals. more blades.
+A Wembley match against Brentford, where the richest prize in football is at stake, awaits those who can barely make it out of the Championship playoff semi-finals. more blade.

-Swansea City leads Barnsley with the thinnest margins, beating Barnsley with a single goal of the first game.
-Oakwell is where a lecture from Andre Ayew splits sides.
-The start at Liberty Stadium is 6.30pm, but in the meantime stay tuned for team news and rebound.
+Swansea City lead by the thinnest margins, beating Barnsley by the only goal of the first leg.
+Oakwell is where a lecture from Andre Ayew separates the parties.
+The start at Liberty Stadium is 6.30 pm, but in the meantime stay tuned for team news and recovery.